markziemann/dee2/pipeline/README.md

 `nohup run-one-constantly docker run mziemann/tallyup mmusculus &`

-## Contributions and issue reports are welcome
+## Running into problems?

+Raise an issue and we will try to resolve it.